AeriaVelocity/clarice/README.md

 # Clarice

-> ![NOTE]
-> Clarice is not implemented yet. *sad face*
-> Still, though, for the sake of the README, I'll act like it is.

 Clarice is a general-purpose natural-language functional/declarative programming language built for simplicity, conciseness and clarity, using programming statements that flow like English sentences rather than feeling like programming